zhpporg/website/content/about/_index.md

 *Zion’s Hill Preschool Program provides a developmentally appropriate learning environment for children ages two to five years.*

+*Zion’s Hill Preschool Program is an Independent Nondenominational School.
+Our school community has no religious affiliation.
+We welcome all faiths and cultures.*

 ![](/about/about-zions-hill.jpg)

 Our team of highly skilled educators facilitates play-based learning through thematic activities, drawing upon the Creative Curriculum and the CT Preschool Curriculum Framework.